https://github.com/abo-abo/ace-window.git

 above, the keys are on the home row.

 across frames.
-If you set this to frame
+If you set this to frame, ace-window will offer you

 the windows only on current frame.